luke-hill/ruby-training/the-language/README.md

 We are going to perform a set of exercises called Koans.
 Adapted from the Ruby-Koans guide.
 Koans are akin to how you may have solved primary school maths, with such problems as `2 + _ = 5` - What is the missing number?
-It is obviously 3.
+Here it is 3.

-Here we have the same problem.
+In these exercises in `the-language`, we will encounter the same problem - hundreds of times.
 Starting with nice easy ones like `expect(1 + 1).to eq (__)` and ending with metaprogramming concepts that will allow you to send messages between 2 different "Classes" (A class is just a single thing, like a dog or cat).

 ## Setup